raunakkathuria/blog/_posts/2015-05-28-javascript_basics.markdown

 #### Problem with Parasitic Interface

-Keep in mind that adding functions to objects using parasitic inheritance leads to ineffi ciencies related to function reuse, similar to the constructor pattern
+Keep in mind that adding functions to objects using parasitic inheritance leads to inefficiencies related to function reuse, similar to the constructor pattern.

-### Parasitic Combination inheritance